Search DuPage County Public Records & Information: Free

 However, Illinois’ Vital Records Act grants only certain individuals access to this information.11 That means some vital records may not be considered Illinois public records.

-This section of the resource guides individuals on accessing public records in DuPage County and covers who’s authorized to examine the most common types of vital records.
+This section of the resource guides individuals on accessing DuPage County public records and covers who are authorized to examine the most common types of vital records.

 If you want to check if someone is married or divorced in DuPage County, there are several ways to do so.
 Here are the easiest ways of tracking down the information you’re looking for.